 The most striking thing about these five theaters is not the seemingly high number of them, but, rather, their proximity to each other.
 Not a single one of the theaters is more than two miles from another.

-Nearly all of them featured only a single screen.
+All of them featured only a single screen, as the advent of the multiplex was still decades away.
 This, in part, accounts for the vast number.
 Variety is essential.
 If the Rivoli was playing the same movie for two weeks, then one need only step over to the Dudley for something different.

-However, despite only being capable of showing a single film at a time, these theaters were enormous, even by today’s standards.
+However, despite only being capable of showing a single film at a time, these theaters were enormous.

 Much of the specific information on these theaters comes from a single source: A Metro-Goldwyn-Mayer theater report conducted in the early 1940s.

-In 1941, MGM sent out employees to photograph, document and report on any and all theaters that played their films.
+In 1941, MGM sent out employees to photograph, document and report on any and all theaters that the company owned.
 These surveyors would travel to a location, take a picture of the theater, and take down all pertinent information.
 This included the address, the current condition of the theater, the year the theater was built, how many seats it had, rival theaters in the area, whether or not the theater had a balcony (oftentimes resigned to "colored" only) and how many MGM products were playing in its halls.

 All this information would be taken down on a small card, with the picture at the top.